Getting started as an FCCLA adviser can be as simple as 1…2….3!

 phone: (540) 348-5377

-Virginia has two experienced chapter advisers serving annually as leaders of the state adviser-to-adviser network.
-Their contact information is listed below.
-Kathleen Buchanan, Virginia FCCLA’s Membership and Adviser Development Coordinator will assist in the mentoring advisers and will coordinate the national recognition process for Master Adviser and Adviser Mentor.
+Virginia has an experienced chapter adviser serving annually as a leader of the state adviser-to-adviser network.
+Contact information is listed below.
+Kathleen Buchanan, Virginia FCCLA’s Membership and Adviser Development Coordinator will assist in mentoring advisers and will coordinate the national recognition process for Master Adviser and Adviser Mentor.
 Kathleen will provide assistance to advisers in affiliation, membership strategies, and program implementation.
 Chapter advisers are encouraged to contact these outstanding adult leaders for assistance in implementing FCCLA into the Family and Consumer Sciences curriculum.

 Other Resources

-Check out this helpful resource from National New Adviser Handbook
+Check out this helpful resource from national FCCLA, the New Adviser Handbook

 Include FCCLA Lessons in all FCS classes using some of these Lesson Plans

-Reach out to a state officer and their adviser who are willing to “meet” with you as well as communicate by email or phone
+Reach out to a state officer and their adviser who are willing to “meet” with you, either in-person or virtually, as well as communicate by email or phone

-All resources in the Adviser Section can be helpful, regardless of the years of experience
+All resources in the Adviser Section can be helpful, regardless of years of experience as a teacher adviser